Real Estate Appraisals: A Primer

 Appraisers can tell you a lot about the subdivisions in which they work.
 They thoroughly understand the value of certain features to the residents of that area.
 Then, the appraiser looks up recent transactions in the vicinity and finds properties which are 'comparable' to the home being appraised.
 Using knowledge of the value of certain items such as fireplaces, room layout, appliance upgrades, additional bathrooms or bedrooms, or quality of construction, we adjust the comparable properties so that they are more accurately in line with the features of subject property.

 Once all necessary adjustments have been made, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
 At Shamrock Appraisals, Inc., we are experts in knowing the worth of real estate features in Tuscaloosa and Tuscaloosa County neighborhoods.
 This approach to value is typically awarded the most importance when an appraisal is for a home purchase.

 Valuation Using the Income Approach

-Combining information from all approaches, the appraiser is then ready to stipulate an estimated market value for the subject property.
-The estimate of value on the appraisal report is not necessarily the final sales price even though it is likely the best indication of what a property is worth.
-Depending on the individual circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.
-Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could get back in the event they had to put the property on the market again.
-At the end of the day, an appraiser from Shamrock Appraisals, Inc. will guarantee you attain the most accurate property value, so you can make profitable real estate decisions.
+Examining the data from all applicable approaches, the appraiser is then ready to document an estimated market value for the property in question.
+It is important to note that while this amount is probably the best indication of what a property is worth, it may not be the price at which the property closes.
+It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+The bottom line is, an appraiser from Shamrock Appraisals, Inc. will help you discover the most fair and balanced property value, so you can make profitable real estate decisions.